Infectious Waste Spreading Prion Disease

-I wish that I could support wastewater reclamation and the application of sewage sludge (biosolids).
+I wish that I could support wastewater reclamation and the application of sewage sludge (biosolids) on open land.
 Unfortunately, I have reversed course on my position over the past decade and now I only see unacceptable risks.
-The reason for my reversal is a microscopic protein particle called a prion.
+The reason for my reversal is an unstoppable, deadly protein particle called a prion.

 We know these prion diseases (transmissible spongiform encephalopathies–TSEs) as: